bhargav12341996/-Automated-Data-Quality-Rules-Engine-for-Transit-Violation-Logs/README.md

 Transit enforcement systems generate large volumes of violation data daily from bus lane cameras, GPS trackers, and field officers.
 These logs are mission-critical for enforcing traffic rules, reporting violations, and ensuring road safety.
 However, raw violation logs often suffer from poor data quality, such as:

-Missing timestamps or location data
+* Missing timestamps or location data.

-Duplicated violation records
+* Duplicated violation records.

-Schema mismatches from upstream systems
+* Schema mismatches from upstream systems.

-Invalid geolocation values outside city boundaries
+* Invalid geolocation values outside city boundaries.

 Without proper validation, these issues can lead to:

-Misinformed decision-making
+* Misinformed decision-making

-Legal or public trust concerns
+* Legal or public trust concerns

-Rejected reports by partner agencies
+* Rejected reports by partner agencies

 🌟 Objective